EithonNetwork/EithonLibrary/README.md

 * BUG: Did not handle ambiguous commands, such as "root <parameter>" combined with "root sub <parameter>"
 * BUG: tabComplete could return NULL which resulted in strange completions.
+* BUG: parseCommandSyntax did not always return the deepest CommandSyntax.

 ### 3.9 (2016-01-23)